sthagen/odata-url-parser/grammar/antlr4/synthesis/README.md

 # Prototyping (status)

-The synthetic grammars for count, index, skip, and top pass all positive "centurio" test cases generated from the ABNF sub grammars.
+The synthetic grammars for `count`, `index`, `skip` and `top` pass all positive "centurio" test cases generated from the ABNF sub grammars.

 ## Setup:
 ```bash